JohanSantanaGalvanJob/Game-Collection-Images/README.md

 # Game Collection App

-This is my own personal project on which I have developed a full-stack page using Spring and IONIC technologies.
+This is my own personal project on which I have developed a full-stack page using Express, Sequelize, Multer for the images and IONIC technologies.

 ## Pre-requisites

-You may install Eclipse because it has a well preparated structure in order to perform your backend part. https://www.eclipse.org/downloads/

-It is also neccesary to instal MySQL workbench and the server itself and also create a database, put a table and introduce some information. https://www.mysql.com/downloads/
+It is necesary to instal MySQL workbench and the server itself and also create a database, put a table and introduce some information. https://www.mysql.com/downloads/

 It is completely necesary to install Node.js for the dependencies and the packages you will need in the frontend and backend part. https://nodejs.org/en/download/